cakehonolulu/cakehonolulu.github.io/_site/content/blog/how-emulators-work.md

 an electronic device to emulate (or imitate) another program or device.
 {{< /highlight >}}

-The key takeaway here, is the _ability_ to run code that is designed for another architecture on our host one.
+The key takeaway here, is the _ability_ to run code that is designed for one system on another one.

 Examples of this could be, running aarch64 code on your shiny new Intel/AMD PC (Playing a videogame designed for Android, for example); the technique Apple employs for their newer M-line of processors (Which are 64-bit ARM chips) but they are able to maintain backwards compatibility to a degree with macOS software designed for their older Intel machines (And doing so in a fast and efficient manner, using [Rosetta 2](https://en.wikipedia.org/wiki/Rosetta_(software)#Rosetta_2))...